chappers/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The key idea in the approach I've taken is to try to do an ensemble approach.
 Much like how the Sobel used a combination of different techniques to get a superior result, I took a combination of different approaches with the R and S channel to yield a superior result.
+An ensemble-like approach would be able to learn all possible representations which can be used for this video.

 When testing the pipeline on the harder examples it doesn't perform as well.
 This is probably due to the fact that there is no "memory" across different frames.